This definitive guide will show you how to apply the Excel strikethrough shortcut as a checkmark alternative using five methods.

 Step 4: Click OK to close this window and look at the ribbon.
 A new tab appears on the ribbon, and you can reach the strikethrough shortcut quickly.

-Tip: If you want to collect your favorite functions into a single Tab, we recommend the example above.
+Tip: We recommend the example above if you want to collect your favorite functions into a single Tab.

 #5 – Use Conditional Formatting Formulas